Press & Media

 Radio Interviews:

-Book Awards & Reviews:
+Book Awards & Reviews

 THE LOST FOREST

-“Finely wrought plainspoken poetry (“If you have ever walked through the woods/ you know that the land doesn’t care/ about straight lines”) covers a lot of ground, supplemented by end notes explaining the ecology of old-growth forests and the history of surveyors.
+“Finely wrought plainspoken poetry (“If you have ever walked through the woods/ you know that the land doesn’t care/ about straight lines”) covers a lot of ground, supplemented by endnotes explaining the ecology of old-growth forests and the history of surveyors.
 Bowen’s moody, saturated illustrations of layered landscapes and historical journals add heft to the text’s implicit message that the natural world is something more than a measurable commodity.”

 — PUBLISHERS WEEKLY (starred review)